- One framework, full pipeline — LeRobot standardizes data collection, training, and deployment, with pre-trained policies on the Hugging Face Hub

 Training loss not decreasing:

-- Check your data quality — bad demonstrations produce bad policies
+- Check your data quality — bad demonstrations produce bad policies.
+Visualize a few episodes (

 Policy works in sim but fails in real: